 That’s exactly what AdEspresso did with their eBook campaign on Facebook.
 Here’s what their ad looked like:

-AdEspresso also ran an experiment to see what works best: Facebook lead ads or regular ads with a landing page.
-They concluded that:
+AdEspresso also ran an experiment to see which ads worked best: Facebook lead ads or regular ads with a landing page.

 “When re-targeting website visitors, Lead Ads are more likely to win on mobile, while Landing Pages are more likely to win on Desktop.”

-The better your content offer, the more downloads people make, resulting in a large number of new leads.
+The better your content offer, the more downloads people make, the better the new leads results.

 10) Set Up Multi-Product Ads for E-Commerce

-Facebook multi-product ads allow you to showcase multiple products in a single ad.
+Facebook multi-product ads show off multiple products in a single ad.

-- You can also use this type of Facebook ads to show multiple benefits of a single product
+- You can show multiple benefits of a single product.

-Adobe’s case study involving several advertisers showed that using multi-product ads can bring:
+Adobe’s multi-advertiser case study showed that using multi-product ads can bring: